sajya/sajya.github.io/source/docs/testing.md

 }
 ```

-We can now run the test using the command:
+To run the test, use the following command:

 ```bash
 php artisan test
 ```

-You can find more information about testing on the website [Laravel](https://laravel.com/docs/testing)
+For more information on testing in Laravel, you can refer to the [Laravel](https://laravel.com/docs/testing) documentation.